 Withholding access to clean water because your pet may feel the need to pee a lot during the night could cause more damage than you think.
 Your dog needs access to fresh water around the clock, but this is especially true if your dog suffers from kidney problems.

 Another important aspect of treating an animal experiencing renal failure is to keep track of the food and water they consume each day.
 You need know if they are drinking less than normal, because if they continue to drink less and less you will need to give them fluids to ward off dehydration.
+Weight loss is another concern in dogs with kidney disease.
 Weigh your dog frequently to make sure he or she is eating properly and maintaining a healthy weight.

 Another thing that’s important is feeding your dog a healthy diet.
 It is probably best to speak to your vet on the best way to provide this.
-Foods with a reduced amount of protein and lots of moisture content are important, but certain high protein foods contain phosphorus, and phosphorus must be restricted in a dog suffering from real failure.
+Foods with a reduced amount of protein and lots of moisture content (avoid dry food) are important, but certain high protein foods contain phosphorus, and phosphorus levels must be carefully monitored in a dog suffering from renal failure.

 Consider speaking to a holistic vet for diet and supplementation advice, as well as possible medications and therapies to help keep your dog healthy and increase quality of life.
 Sometimes, if your dog is suffering from renal failure because of another condition and not because the kidneys are damaged, it’s possible the problem can be entirely reversed if you treat it from the root.